coldi/enstate/README.md

 The package comes with the following middlewares out of the box:

 **`actionMiddleware`**<br>
-Expects dispatched action objects with a `type` string and a `reduce` function.
+Expects dispatched action objects with a `type` string and an `update` function.

 **`thunkMiddleware`**<br>
 Expects dispatched functions for handling side effects (like data fetching and other async stuff).